tordevries/debuggr/README.md

 Some ideas on the future radar:
 - **Whitelisted or blacklisted file names for the Files menu.** Instead of reading all the local files, provide a list of specific files to be viewed, and prevent access outside that list.
 Useful within a distributed package.
 - **Tabbed interface.** Allow creation of tabs to look at different files.
+- **Downloading.** Allow the user to download the current code/text to their computer.
 - **Better styling.** This includes some basic CSS styling for use with Highlight.js, but I'd like to customize these.
 - **Code beautifying.** It might be nice to support js-beautify for code appearance, although this would unlink line number references versus the original source.